 Mind the opposition

-Although you have significant responsibilities in aiding the lead advocate during submissions and cross-examinations, you also are the best placed to monitor the behaviour and reactions of the opposition.
+Although you have significant responsibilities in aiding the lead advocate during submissions and cross-examinations, you also are best placed to monitor the behaviour and reactions of the opposition.
 While most lawyers aspire to maintain strong ‘poker faces’ during the course of an evidentiary hearing, the opposition’s intended stoic façade is frequently not sustained.
 Sometimes a particular reaction can provide insight into weaknesses in the other side’s case, or alert you to an imminent objection.
-Although you should not read too much into the outward behaviour of opposing counsel, there are times where a reaction or a pattern of conduct can allow your team to change tack, or to focus additional questioning on issues that appear to be a sensitive area for opposing counsel.
+Although you should not read too much into the outward behaviour of opposing counsel, there are times when a reaction or a pattern of conduct can allow your team to change tack, or to focus additional questioning on issues that appear to be a sensitive area for opposing counsel.

 Be the gatekeeper

 Given the number of tasks required of the first chair at hearings – and the sheer excitement of ‘doing battle’ – people are always volunteering to help.
 On the one hand, help is constructive.
 When it comes to thinking through a problem, looking for evidence or listening for admissions, two minds (or pairs of eyes or ears) generally are better than one.
 On the other hand, help can be harmful – for example, when too many people pass notes to the speaker (or worse, pass incorrect or contradicting notes).
 As second chair, your job is to make sure that help offered to the speaker actually is helpful.
 Sometimes, this means defending the speaker from well-intentioned colleagues who pass distracting notes on minor issues or at inopportune times.